alechp/graphql-query-factory/readme.md

 ```

+> NOTE: async version has been replaced here with sync version to better fit example use case here.
-> NOTE: I will be adding a promisified verison of the builder back in the future.
+> Will be adding async version of builder in future along with a stream.
+See [todo.md](./todo.md) for breakdown.

 QueryBuilder Output:
 ```graphql